-Molly Garrone is a Communications Associate at the Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
-Chan School of Public Health, where she coordinates the promotion and communication of the Center and its research.
+Molly Garrone is a Senior Communications Coordinator at the Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
+Chan School of Public Health, where she manages the communication and promotion of the Center and its research and events.
 The mission of the HPRC is to work with community partners to develop, evaluate, implement, and disseminate cost-effective strategies that will improve population nutrition and physical activity, reduce obesity and chronic disease, and improve health equity.

-Prior to her work at the Prevention Research Center and on the CHOICES team, Molly had a variety of experiences in editorial, strategic communications, and marketing in the multimedia, higher education, and software industries.
-She received a Master of Arts degree from the collaborative Emerson College and Tufts University School of Medicine Health Communication program, and a Bachelor of Arts degree in Communication from Fairfield University.
+Molly received a Master of Arts degree from the collaborative Emerson College and Tufts University School of Medicine Health Communication program and a Bachelor of Arts degree in Communication from Fairfield University.